blazQ/mpi-word-count/README.md

 Then we iterate over the files, and we try to fill each "bin" until it's full with chunks of the current file.
 If the remaining capacity of the current process is enough to process a whole file, we create a chunk with special_position = UNIQUE, else it will be either FIRST, LAST or REGULAR, which means that either the chunk starts from 0 and ends before the file ends, or that it doesn't start from 0 but ends at EOF, or that it's neither at the beginning or the end of a file.

-In this case obviously the "bin" is a list of chunks to be assigned to each process.
+In this case, the "bin" is a list of chunks to be assigned to each process.

 ```c
 while(file_remaining){